Geni e o Zepelim

-Geni e o Zepelim (English: Jenny and the Zeppelin) is a Brazilian MPB song, composed and recorded by Chico Buarque for his 1978 album "Ópera do Malandro", something to the effect of "Street Smart Opera", or "Smooth Hustler Opera", though Malandro is a culture-specific icon, the soundtrack to the eponymous musical play, in which the song's plot is set; it is also part of its soundtrack.
+"Geni e o Zepelim" (English: Jenny and Zeppelin) is a Brazilian MPB song, composed and recorded by Chico Buarque for his 1978 album Ópera do Malandro, something to the effect of "Street Smart Opera", or "Smooth Hustler Opera", though Malandro is a culture-specific icon, the soundtrack to the eponymous musical play, in which the song's plot is set; it is also part of its soundtrack.
 A film adaptation was released in 1986.

 The song has become relevant enough that the refrain "joga pedra na Geni [casta a stone at Jenny!,figuratively, casting aspersions upon someone or /Throw a stone at Jenny!/, literally meaning to physically harm a woman who helps the poor and the oppressed through her warmth and willingness to share her body]" has been referenced in situations where people are victims of moral persecution.

-Summary of the lyrics

-The lyrics are hepta-syllabic rhyming verses with strict meter, and are about Geni, a prostitute who was excluded and discriminated against by the "decent and moral" citizenry.
-When a zeppelin arrives at the town and the commander threatens to attack and destroy the city, unless Geni agrees to sleep with him and satisfy all his needs.
-As a natural-born saint, who dedicated her life to helping the excluded, the abandoned, the oppressed, she states she'd rather sleep with beasts.
-The "decent and moral" citizens and city leaders now see she's endowed with power over their lives, a wave of mounting pressure falls upon her, culminating with "the mayor, on his knees/ the priest, with teary eyes/ and the bankers, with a million bucks: Go with him, please, Jenny!..."
-Reluctantly, she agrees to, in spite of her disgust.
-Now she's the hero of the town, a saint, a savior, as crowds sing in her praise.
-To Jenny, a nightmarish round of disgusting debauchery ensues, having to surrender her body and soul to a man she feels repulsion towards.
-The population treats Geni in a positive light while the commander's request in being fulfilled.
-As soon as the day breaks and he goes away, Jenny wakes up at the sound of crowds chanting the same punishing, hateful lines of the beginning, now encouraging people not only to throw stones, but "shit" at Jenny.
-The discrimination and persecution resumes.
-Business as usual in a bourgeoise society.
+In the play, the song is sung by a character who is a travesti.

 Inspiration

-Some sources suggest Geni could have been inspired by the homonymous character from Nelson Rodrigues's 1965 play Toda Nudez Será Castigada.
+Some sources suggest Geni could have been inspired by the homonymous character from Nelson Rodrigues's 1965 play Toda Nudez Será Castigada (later adapted into the 1973 drama film All Nudity Shall Be Punished).